tbot.machine.channel¶

 This is just an ‘umbrella’ above a few different possible types which can be passed in here:

-byte-pattern with a bounded length can also be passed in.
+rebyte-pattern with a bounded length can also be passed in.
 The bounded length is required for efficient searching.
-This means, instead of.*
+This means, instead of.*you need to match a maximum number of chars like.{0,80}.

 Example: